sarahaziziyan/databaseModulePerl/README.md

 copy databaseFunctions.pm to [your perl library in windows]

 remember to copy config files to the specified directory which in this code example is /tmp/config/

+Sarah Aziziyan.
+All rights reserved.
+This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.